Moooooin/LiDAR-Person-Detection/README.md

 <br>

-Special thanks to the German Aerospace Center (DLR) for providing access to this LiDAR sensor and enabling this.
+Special thanks to the German Aerospace Center (DLR) for providing access to this LiDAR sensor.